This page include penis general anatomy notions, either about external orgasns and internal ones.

 The Vasectomy

-The surgical intervention of vasectomy whose purpose is to make sterile a man who doesn't want to have children, is precisely made on the deferent ducts.
-It consists on cutting the deferent ducts inside the scrotum and join them; the effect could also produced by extirpating a part of them.
+The surgical intervention of vasectomy which is a surgical procedure for male sterilization and/or permanent birth control is precisely performed on the deferent ducts.
+These are severed and joined inside the scrotum; the effect could also be produced by eradicating a part of them.
 In this way, we can prevent spermatozoons to reach other organs, like seminal vesicles and prostatic gland.
 The sterilized man is still able to ejaculate but his fluid doesn't contain spermatozoons.
 Once these cannot exit the testicles, they are destroyed and absorbed as all other spermatozoons that are not ejaculated.
-The semen of a sterilized man has the same look as the semen of a fertile man.
+The semen of a sterilized man has the same look as the one of a fertile man.
 The difference can only be noticed microscopically.
-If the sterilized man regrets the vasectomy and he want to have children again, he can submit to another operation, where the deferent ducts are restored again to their original state.
+If the sterilized man regrets the vasectomy and he wants to have children again, he can undergo another operation, where the deferent ducts are restored once more to their original state.

 The Seminal Vesicles

-They have a size of about 8 centimeters and they are folded in theirselves.
-They are located above the prostate and respectively on the sides of it.
-The seminal vesicles secrete a seminal fluid similar to glucose (the fructose) which will mix with spermatozoons and the prostatic fluid in the ejeculatory ducts, after these liquids have passed through the deferent ducts.
-This seminal fluid has the function to feed spermatozoons making them to flow quickly.
-It seems that the fructose concentration in a normal ejaculation is so high to reach the value of six calories, approximatively.
+They have a size of about 8 centimeters and they are folded in themselves.
+They are located above the prostate and respectively at the sides.
+The seminal vesicles secrete a seminal fluid similar to glucose (the fructose) which will mix with spermatozoons and the prostatic fluid in the ejaculatory ducts, after these liquids have passed through the deferent ducts.
+This seminal fluid has the function of nutrient energy for the spermatozoons making them flow quickly.
+It seems that the fructose concentration in a normal ejaculation is so high that it reach the value of six calories, approximately.

 The Cowper's Glands

-The Cowper's glands are small glands located below the prostate and in each side of the urethra.
-These glands are responsible of the secretion of a seminal fluid which is normally produced during a sexual arousal and which exits from the urethra in small quantities.
-It's the typical fluid getting out from the penis when a man is sexually aroused.
+The Cowper's glands are small glands located beneath the prostate gland and at each side of the urethra.
+These glands are responsible of the secretion of a seminal fluid which is normally produced during a sexual arousal and which is discharged from the urethra in small quantities.
+It's the typical fluid discharged from the penis when a man is sexually aroused.
 This small quantity of fluid is directly secreted on the urethra and it may contain a little amount of spermatozoons and other seminal fluids.
 This means that the fluid secreted from Cowper's glans may potentially fecundate a woman, even if the man ejaculates outside the vagina.
 The risk is relatively small, but real.
-So, the fact of "ejaculating outside" is not a perfect contraceptive method, furthermore it's not recommended neither from the psychological point of view (it's not good for sexual experience), nor from the physical one, since this practice may inflame the prostate.
+So, the fact of "ejaculating outside" is not a perfect contraceptive method, furthermore it's not recommended neither from a psychological point of view (it's not good for sexual experience), nor from the physical one, since this practice may inflame the prostate.

 The fluid produced by Cowper's glands is alcaline.
-It's function is helping to neutralize the urethra acid environment and to delay spermatozoons life after ejaculation.
+It's function is help to neutralize the urethra acid environment and to delay spermatozoons life after ejaculation.

 The Prostate

-Immediately under the bladder, the prostate is located.
-It's an anatomical formation of the urogenital apparatus, commonly described in terms of a flattened inverted cone.
+The prostate is located immediately under the bladder.
+It is an anatomical formation of the urogenital apparatus, commonly described in terms of a flattened inverted cone.
 It has four walls which continue one above the other with rounded corners.
 The prostate average size is about 40 millimeters in length, 30 millimeters diagonally and 25 millimeters anteroposteriorly.
 It has a weight varying between 15 and 20 grams.

-The prostate stands on the base of the bladder, to which it adheres with very vigorous support structures; furthermore it's ensured in its position thanks to multiples ligaments which fasten it either to pelvic bones (previous to the pubis), and to other anatomical support structures (lower urogenital diaphragm).
+The prostate stands at the base of the bladder, to which it adheres with very vigorous support structures; furthermore it's ensured in its position thanks to multiple ligaments which fasten it either to pelvic bones (previous to the pubis), and to other anatomical support structures (lower urogenital diaphragm).

 The prostate is composed by some number of sections called lobes or acinus.
-The prostate function is to produce and store inside its acinus the prostatic fluid wich will join the fluid secreted by seminal vesicles.
-This liquid also serves to feed spermatozoons included in the sperm, when it's stored in the deferentail ampullas.
+Its main function is to produce and store inside its acinus the prostatic fluid which joins the fluid secreted by seminal vesicles.
+This liquid also serves to feed spermatozoons found in the sperm, when it's stored in the deferential ampullas.
 Even if it's commonly said that it's the prostate which ejects sperm during ejaculation, in reality this is done by the periprostatic muscles in combination with the pubococcygeus muscle.
 The prostate is only an intermediary vehicle, like a sling pocket.
-The surrounding muscles are the real responsible of the ejaculation process and they impulse the semen.
+The surrounding muscles are the real responsible of the ejaculation process and they stimulate the semen.

-More than 95% of seminal fluid is composed by: the prostatic liquid (more than 35%) and the liquid produced by seminal glands (about 60%).
+More than 95% of seminal fluid is composed of: the prostatic liquid (more than 35%) and the liquid produced by seminal glands (about 60%).
 Only less than 5% is actually composed by spermatozoons.

-The prostate is a organ which easly tends to become inflamed, either spontanously or caused by bacterias; some men suffer from chronic prostatitis, that is, a prostate inflammation which is difficult to cure and which may last very long time or return frequently.
+The prostate is an organ which easily tends to become inflamed, either spontanously or caused by bacterias; some men suffer from chronic prostatitis, that is, a prostate inflammation which is difficult to cure and which may last very long time or is recurrent.
 If the inflammation is too severe, the prostate may swell causing serious problems to the whole urogenital apparatus.
 Prostatitis may be one of the causes of impotence.

 The Ejaculatory Ducts

-The ejaculatory ducts are the connection canals between the deferent ducts and the seminal vesicules.
-These are located inside the prostate, have a length of about two centimeters and half and conducts directly to the urethra.
-It's there that the semen is collected during a sexual intercourse.
-When a man is near to orgasm, he lives the famous "point of no return", the stage from which the orgasm is unavoidable and it's usually accompanied by an ejaculation.
+The ejaculatory ducts are the connection canals between the deferent ducts and the seminal vesicles.
+These are located inside the prostate, they are about two and a half centimeters long and conduct directly to the urethra.
+It's there that the semen is collected during sexual intercourse.
+When a man is about to have an orgasm, he goes through the famous "point of no return", the stage where the orgasm is unavoidable and it's usually accompanied by an ejaculation.
 Even if orgasm and ejaculation seem to be the same thing, they actually are two different processes which occur simultaneously.
-It's by a spinal reflex that the semen, accumulated in the ejaculatory ducts, is expulsed through the urethra, by means of squirts that can be between three and eights in a few seconds.
-Thus, the ejaculation corresponds to the coming out of the sperm, whereas the orgasm simply corresponds to neuromuscular tensions releases, accumulated during sexual intercourse.
+It's by a spinal reflex that the semen, accumulated in the ejaculatory ducts, is expelled through the urethra, by means of squirts that can be between three and eight in a few seconds.
+Thus, ejaculation is the ejecting of the semen usually carrying whereas the orgasm simply corresponds to neuromuscular tensions releases, accumulated during sexual intercourse.

 The Urethra

-The male urethra is the canal which begins in the bladder, crosses the prostate and the whole penis length up to the glans tip.
-It's about 20 centimeters long and it has mainly two functions: eliminating the urine and expulsing the semen during ejaculation.
+The male urethra is the tube which begins in the bladder, crosses the prostate and the whole penis length up to the glans tip.
+It's about 20 centimeters long and it has mainly two functions: eliminating the urine and expelling the semen during ejaculation.
+Thus we can say that it connects the urinary bladder to the genitals for the removal of fluids out of the body.